 ACRRM states that for GP registrars to gain the skills necessary to practice in a rural or remote setting, special rural skills posts need to be completed.

 These posts are for one year, in disciplines such as obstetrics, paediatrics, anaesthetics, surgery, emergency medicine and Indigenous health.
-Details about advanced specialised trainings posts areon this are available on the ACRRM website.
+Details about advanced specialised trainings posts are available on the ACRRM website.

 GP registrars training towards FRACGP can do an optional fourth year to gain the Fellowship of Advanced Rural General Practice (FARGP), details on the FARGP can be obtained via the RACGP website.